Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

 .. image:: images/1d_apods_pspec.png

 The smoothly-varying windows (Hanning and Cosine) have power-spectra that consistently decrease the power.
-This means that the use of a Hanning or Cosine window will affect the shape of power-spectra FINISH.
+This means that the use of a Hanning or Cosine window will affect the shape of power-spectra over a larger range of frequencies than the Split-Cosine or Tukey windows.

-.. todo:: The above sentence needs to be completed?

 As an example, we will compare the effect each of the windows has on a red-noise image.